LukeGrahamLandry/franca/devlog.md

     and if it looks like a pointer, it's apples extra info and if it's a low number, it's a key in auxval so we must be on linux. that seems to work everywhere.
-- TODO: elf_loader.fr doesn't work on linker output: `panic! not divisible by page size`
+- TODO: elf_loader.fr doesn't work on linker output: `panic! not divisible by page size` is it ok to just align backwards the vaddr to make them page aligned? that seems sketchy but idk what else you'd do since they have different memory protection
 - don't bother with mach-o code signeture on amd, it only cares for arm
+- zig 0.14.1 fixed `/zig_install/lib/libc/glibc/sysdeps/riscv/start-2.33.S:48:2: error: unknown directive`,
+  so it can target riscv now which is nice
+- i want exe_debug_symbol_table to work for elf.
+  - seems you can just stick another symbol table in there. gnu's objdump puts names on call targets but not at the start of each function and llvm's objdump does neither. oh it just didn't like that i was giving it two .text sections that overlap i guess? previously i was doing mark_code_sections just to make the disassembler work.
+  - painful offsetting to get import stubs to disassemble correctly.
+  - now it works in objdump but not lldb (you can't set break points, etc). a zig binary that works has `.debug_info, .debug_abbrev, .debug_aranges, .debug_line, .debug_ranges, .debug_loc, .debug_str`, that allegedly have dwarf stuff, maybe lldb only looks at those and not at symbol table, that would be sad. ah! gdb works with what im doing now... that's annoying. maybe i just give up on lldb for now.
+- seems like a good time to do arm linux as well. compared to mach-o, there seem to be more relocation types so it doesn't have to look in the instruction slot, like `b` and `bl` are seperate instead of putting that bit in the code. well exe only needs glob_dat
+- without -syscalls it segfaults in prefer_syscalls, with -syscalls i can helloworld.
+- added `-force_linker` option to backend/meta/test.fr so you can make an exe via relocatable for all tests, not just the ones that have a c driver. which i think is the only thing that tests the output of my c compiler with relocatable but more importantly, lets me run the .ssa tests on linux before i have a wrapper to fix the stack.

 ## (Jun 25)